microblink/microblink-git/README.md

 # centos-git
-Dockerfile for using latest version of git on Centos 7
+Dockerfile for using latest version of git on Amazon Linux 2